hugsy/gef/docs/features.md

 It is possible to use `gdb` internal functions to copy our targeted binary.

 In the following of our previous, if we want to debug `uname`, run `gdb` and connect to our `gdbserver`.
+To be able to locate the right process in the `/proc` structure, the command `gef-remote` requires 2 arguments:
+   - `-t` to provide the target host and port
+   - `-p` to provide the PID on the remote host

 ```
 $ gdb
-gef> target remote 192.168.56.1:1234
+gef> gef-remote -t 192.168.56.1:1234 -p 10851
+[+] Connected to '192.168.56.1:1234'
+[+] Downloading remote information
+[+] Remote information loaded, remember to clean '/tmp/10851' when your session is over

 ```

-If it cannot find the debug information, `gef` will try to download automatically the target file and store in the local temporary directory (on most Unix `/tmp`).
+As you can observe, if it cannot find the debug information, `gef` will try to download automatically the target file and store in the local temporary directory (on most Unix `/tmp`).
 If successful, it will then automatically load the debug information to `gdb` and proceed with the debugging.

 ![gef-remote-autodownload](https://i.imgur.com/S3X536b.png)

-You can then reuse the downloaded file for your future debugging sessions.
+You can then reuse the downloaded file for your future debugging sessions, use it under IDA and such.
+This makes the entire remote debugging process (particularly for Android applications) a child game.

-## capstone-disassemble command
+## `capstone-disassemble` command

 If you have installed [`capstone`](http://capstone-engine.org) library and its Python bindings, you can use it to disassemble any location in your debugging